Preparing for Nursing Study

 Expectations: Freshman Benchmarks

-Once admitted to the Freshman Pre-Nursing Program, students must meet the following expectations of academic and personal achievement while completing their freshman and sophomore years.
+Once admitted to the Freshman Pre-Nursing Program, students must meet all six of the following expectations of academic and personal achievement while completing their freshman and sophomore years.
 Adherence to these expectations will play a determining role in student continuation with the BSN program.

 - Demonstrate evidence of good citizenship and responsibility while on campus.